sas0uk/sas0uk/README.md

 - 👋 Hi, I’m @sas0uk, my name is Christos - or Chris for short - and I'm from Greece!
 - 👀 I’m interested in networking, learning new stuff, meet people and have fun!
-- 🌱 I’m currently learning Angular, C#, U-SQL and Azure Cloud
+- 🌱 I’m currently learning Angular, SCSS, Tailwind, and Typescript
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me: You can msg me here !!!